kp21-07/CSE-Sem3-Repository/README.md

 # CSE-Sem3-Repository

+_To the lucky sod who stumbled upon this repository—welcome.
+May your git pull be clean, your proofs be short, and your pointers never segfault._

-Academic Repository for my 3rd Semester of Computer Science & Engineering - B24 (Aug - Dec '25)
+Academic Repository for my 3rd Semester of Computer Science & Engineering – B24 (Aug–Dec ’25)

 ---